Travelsphere Booking Terms and Conditions

 The Equality Act 2010

 This law applies to services provided in the UK and not those provided overseas.
 However, we believe in trying to make our holidays as accessible to as many people as possible.
-If you tell us before you book of any special needs you may have as result of any disability or medical condition, whether physical or mental health, we will do all we can to accommodate you.
+You must tell us before you book of any special needs you may have as result of any disability or medical condition, whether physical or mental health and we will do all we can to accommodate you.
 This includes making any reasonable adjustments to the holiday itself and/or to the booking process.
-As set out at clause 11 above, adequate insurance, you may be asked to complete a medical form or produce a Doctors certificate / letter prior to travel.
+You may be asked to complete the a medical information form (the 'Medical Form') or produce a Doctors certificate / letter prior to travel.
 We will endeavour to respond within 5 working days of receipt of this documentation.
 If you wish to have this documentation returned please let us know as we only hold this information for your current holiday.
 This information will be treated confidentially and will only be used to check that you are likely to be sufficiently fit and able to undertake your chosen holiday, and that any special requirements are passed on to our suppliers.
 If your, or any member of your parties situation changes after you have booked (including where any medical condition or disability deteriorates or develops) you must let us know straight away.

-• Provision of daily personnel care whether for a physical or mental health condition – Please note that personnel care cannot be provided by any member of our staff
+Please note that personal care cannot be provided by any member of our staff

 It is your responsibility to tell us before you book whether you have any special requirements, limited mobility or medical conditions either physical or mental health that might affect your ability to take part on our holidays.
 A reasonable level of fitness is required for our holidays as some walking will be involved.
 If you are in doubt about the suitability of any of our holidays please just ask but, it is vital that you seek confirmation from your own Doctor to establish that you are sufficiently fit both physically and mentally, to travel and to undertake the excursions that may be required to undertake your tour.
 Where we can we will make any reasonable adjustments but where we cannot make such adjustments we may have to cancel your booking.
 It is our intention to make our holidays as accessible to as many people as we can, especially those with disabilities.
 We cannot do this if you don’t tell us of your needs so please mention any relevant information to us before you book.
 In particular to establish: